hove-io/navitia/documentation/slate/source/includes/objects.md

 ### Trip

-A trip corresponds to a scheduled train circulation (and all its linked real-time informations).
+A trip corresponds to a scheduled vehicle circulation (and all its linked real-time and disrupted routes).

-An example : the train doing Paris-Marseille every day at 19h30 is the Trip named 456789.
+An example : a train, routing a Paris to Lyon itinerary every day at 06h29, is the "Trip" named "6641".

 ``` json
 {